 Switches or pickup selectors play a vital role in getting the widest tonal variety from your guitar.

 Switching between pickups on a budget guitar can be bothersome.
-We often hear loud pops that would cut through the mix when we are playing.
-Selectors at this budget are also prone to failure, and they have a high chance of breaking on stage.
+We often hear loud pops that would cut through the mix when we’re playing.
+Selectors at this budget are also prone to failure, and they have a high chance of breaking onstage.

-Cheap potentiometers are known for their drastic taper which makes it difficult to dial into the sweet spots of your pickups.
+Cheap potentiometers are known for their drastic taper, which can make it difficult to dial into the sweet spots of your pickups.
 A good set of 500k pots from CTS or Bourns will greatly improve the sound range of your pickups.

 Most Les Pauls use capacitors with values 0.022uF.
 It’s nice to experiment with different values to get the tones you want.

-If your pickups sound too bright, you might want to consider 0.047uF capacitors and if they sound too dark, 0.022uF caps are your best bet.
+If your pickups sound too bright, you might want to consider 0.047uF capacitors; If too dark, 0.022uF caps are your best bet.